Nuh police submit strategy in high court to curb cow smuggling, slaughtering

 But police said smugglers are still active in Gurugram, Pataudi and Farrukhnagar.
 On April 15, three suspects fled leaving their vehicle behind on the elevated road from Subhash Chowk to Badshahpur.

-“The gangs of Nuh are still active at night.
+Sandeep Manesar, a member of Bajrang Dal, said, “The gangs of Nuh are still active at night.
 More than 65 cows and bulls were recovered from three vehicles last week.
 We tried to intercept their car and they fled.
 They were also carrying beef.
-Cases were registered at Badshahpur and Farrukhnagar police station,” Singla said.
+Cases were registered at Badshahpur and Farrukhnagar police station.”